Germany's second-highest traffic bridge opens | DW | 21.11.2019

 The controversial building project kicked off eight years ago.
 Some critics argued that the massive bridge would destroy the area's idyllic vineyard landscape, while environmentalists argued it would pollute the ground water.

 Others spoke out against the cost.
-The bridge was part of a greater road project that included the construction of an additional 25 kilometers (16 miles) of federal highway.
-The total project was estimated to cost €483 million ($535 million), with €175 million dedicated to the bridge alone.
+The building of the bridge was part of a greater road project that included the construction of an additional 25 kilometers (16 miles) of federal highway.
+The total project is estimated to havecost €483 million ($535 million), with €175 million dedicated to the bridge alone.

 Read more: Everything you need to know about the German autobahn